 - In grade 10 or 11 students attend a weekly meeting.

-- During the weekly meeting, students are building a career portfolio based on the trade they hope to receive a placement in.
+- During the weekly meeting, students are building a career portfolio based on the trade in which they hope to receive a placement.
 A completed portfolio will earn the student a high school credit.

-- Students will also plan out the subjects the will need in order to earn a high school diploma.
+- Students will also plan out the subjects they will need in order to earn a high school diploma.

-- In March of the school year student are interviewed by participating companies in the program.
+- In the spring students are interviewed by participating companies in the program.
 Potential students are prepared for the interview.
-Based on the score of the student’s interview will indicate if the student is to have a placement the following school year.
+The score of the student’s interview is a significant factor in determining if the student is to have a placement the following school year.
+Placements are not a guarantee as programs are competitive and despite best efforts there aren't always enough placements for the number of students interested, and qualified.

-- Students are expected to complete HCS 3000-Work Place Safety, Basic Safety Orientation (BSO) and Construction Safety Training Systems (CSTS), and First Aid/CPR.
+- Students are expected to complete HCS 3000-Work Place Safety, Common Safety Orientation (CSO) and Construction Safety Training Systems (CSTS), and First Aid/CPR.

-- Perfect attendance, average of 65% and a great reputation is expected of the students before and after a placement is earned.
+- Exceptional attendance, an average of 65% and a great reputation is expected of the students before and after a placement is earned.

-- For each semester a student works they earn 20 credits.
+- For each semester a student works they earn at least 30 credits: 20 RAP credits and 10 Work Experience credits.

 Things to consider…